crrobinson14/sits/README.md

 Config](https://www.actionherojs.com/docs/core/#config)
 for an in-depth guide to configuring ActionHero-based projects.

+> *IMPORTANT NOTE:* This version of SITS uses a simple SQLite local database file and the FakeRedis module for demonstration purposes.
+These settings are also easily changed via config parameters... but until you do, data may be lost between test/run passes, and only a single node should be run at a time!

 As shown in the example above, image transformations are just a list of GraphicsMagick options.
 All operations are technically available here but only a subset actually make sense.
 Please refer to the [GraphicsMagick